membase/ns_server/deps/menelaus/doc/API/index.markdown

 themselves by looking for pools in a given system.
 This is done via the initial request/response outlined below.

-The URI space, in NorthScale's implementation may appear to have very specific URI and in some ways may even appear as RPC or some other architectural style using HTTP operations and semantics.
-That is only an artifact of the URIs NorthScale chose.
+The URI space, in Membase's implementation may appear to have very specific URI and in some ways may even appear as RPC or some other architectural style using HTTP operations and semantics.
+That is only an artifact of the URIs Membase chose.

-Clients are advised to be (and NorthScale clients *should* be) properly RESTful and will not expect to receive any handling instructions resource descriptions or presume any conventions on URI structure for resources represented.
+Clients are advised to be (and Membase clients *should* be) properly RESTful and will not expect to receive any handling instructions resource descriptions or presume any conventions on URI structure for resources represented.